tjoyner/ofvioletsandlicorice/chapter1.md

 "Who is he?" asked Silvio, cleaning the mahogany counter with a rag.

 "I don't know, I picked him up at the train station.
-He also paid for the return ride, after he asked where the *Savona* was and how to get there."
+He also paid me for the return ride, after he asked where the *Savona* was and how to get there."

 Luciano took a swig, then took the small bottle and started towards the hotel exit.

-"If he doesn't make it, come back and get the suitcase," Silvio shouted, shaking his head.
+"If he doesn't make it, come back and get the suitcase," Silvio shouted after him, shaking his head.

-"It's a warm spring," answered Luciano, getting in the car.
+"Warm spring," Luciano responded, getting in the car.
 <br/><br/><br/>

 She was at the kitchen window drying an espresso cup when she saw a man emerge from the colors of the hazelnut trees.
-He came crawling on all fours looking at the ground like he'd lost something.
+He came crawling on all fours, looking at the ground like he'd lost something.
 Amalia was curious: the man had broad shoulders, a large, golden-brown head, wide hands and a prominent nose.

-She wondered what he was doing on the ground, there in [Elvio](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#elvio), with his nose in the grass.
+She wondered what he was doing on her land, there in [Elvio](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#elvio), with his nose in the grass.
 Was he drunk, maybe, or was he sick?

 Amalia put the cup and towel on the windowsill, left the kitchen, and went down to the yard.
 The old house was in such a state of abandon that they'd more than once found non-EU refugees&nbsp;and drug addicts there.

-She left by the small side door, crossed the abandoned vegetable garden, and slipped into the hazelnut grove, but couldn't find any trace of him.
+She left by the small side door, crossed the abandoned vegetable garden, and slipped into the hazelnut grove, but couldn't find any trace of the man.
 <br/><br/><br/>

 It was 6 when Silvio saw him arrive.
 He came in with an awkward and heavy step, banging his shoulder against the entrance door frame.
 He was tall and large.
 He was wearing a hazel colored jacket with baggy blue pants that were stained with dirt up to the knees.
-Silvio guessed he was the owner of the suitcase that Luciano had brought by and put under the counter.
+Silvio guessed he was the owner of the suitcase that Luciano had brought by and left under the counter.

 The stranger hesitated a moment in the shaft of light coming through the entrance, then headed toward the reception desk.
 He stopped in front of Silvio and pulled two tufts of grass out of the pockets of his linen jacket, dropping them on the counter.

 "This is chamomile," he said, taking a sprig and passing it under his nose, then offering it to Silvio.
 Silvio, irritated, sniffed and nodded.

 "But what's this?
 I can't figure it out."

 He spoke Italian slowly, softly, with an accent from across the Alps.
 He had a large nose and light blue eyes with a steady gaze.
-Under his nose, Silvio found a handful of long and narrow leaves.
+Silvio found a handful of long and narrow leaves under his nose.
 He recognized it before he smelled it.

 "*Caretta* grass," he said.

 "Is it used in wine?
 In which wine is it used?" the stranger asked him.

 Silvio looked at him with an odd curiosity.
 He took the grass from his hands and rubbed it on his wrist.